 Ways To Get Rid of Fruit Flies

 Fruit flies are attracted to ripe produce and lay their eggs in rotting food or other damp organic material.
 The sooner you try to stop the spread of the infestation, the easier it will be to control.
-To get rid of fruit flies, you can start by making homemade traps or skip straight to commercially available traps and cleaners.
+To get rid of flies, you can start by making homemade traps or skip straight to commercially available traps and cleaners.

 Homemade Fruit Fly Traps